 #1 Take time every day to de-stress your body in whichever way works best for you

-Have you ever noticed that you may go on a holiday or stay a night at your friend’s place then can’t have a regular bowel movement the next morning?
-The reason why you can’t go to the bathroom is that you are not at home and as relaxed as you would be at home.
+Have you ever noticed that you may go on a holiday or stay a night at your friend’s place then can’t have a regular bowel movement that morning?
+You can’t go to the bathroom because you are not at home and as relaxed as you would be at home.

-Stress can have the opposite effect too.
-Adrenaline can signal the body to drop the load, as you prepare to run from the tiger, your boss, or whatever your primary emergency stressor is.
+Stress can have the opposite effect on bowel movements and cause diarrhea.
+Adrenaline can signal the body to drop the load as you prepare to run from the tiger, your boss, or whatever your primary emergency stressor is.
+If you are stressed and pooping a lot, look for ways to calm down, remove the stressor, or support the body in times of stress with nutrients such as magnesium.

 Magnesium is known as the stress mineral to support the body in times of stress.
 Magnesium glycinate is a form of magnesium that is good for relieving anxious feelings.
 Magnesium is a crucial nutrient to process and clear stress neurotransmitters from the body.